Toyota Mirai hydrogen fuel cell vehicle unveiled

 There are enemies of hydrogen as well as battery driven cars

-But when the largest car company in the world looks interested in something then it is time to sit up and take note.
+But when the largest car company in the world looks interested in something, then it is time to sit up and take note.
 Toyota is a very experienced and successful manufacturer of cars and has made over 5,600 fuel cell-related patents available.
 Toyota has started off the motion for hydrogen-powered cars to make it to market at a faster pace.

-The inclusion of the auto industry is of particularly import to Japan.
-Where Toyota, Honda and Nissan are key contributors to Japans economy and where the industry together accounts for 10% of the national workforce and 20% of exports.
-To me it is a good thing that Japan are thinking about supporting the home industry and developing these new products will bring stability to the home workforce.
+Toyota, Honda, and Nissan are key contributors to Japan’s economy, and the industry together accounts for 10% of the national workforce and 20% of exports.
+To me it is a good thing that Japan is thinking about supporting the home industry, and developing these new products will bring stability to the home workforce.

-The scrap between battery power and Hydrogen is on.
+The scrap between battery power and hydrogen is on.

-Both cars can claim to have zero emissions.
-But the Lithium-Ion cars are re-charged by “dirty” coal fired power stations.
+But the lithium-ion cars are re-charged by “dirty” coal-fired power stations.
 So are not as green as people think.
 Especially in countries like China!
-So, the Hydrogen car only emits water, so until the power supplies are greener then the hydrogen car wins there.
+So, the hydrogen car only emits water, so until the power supplies are greener, the hydrogen car wins there.

 Only time will tell which idea brings the most success, but you have to admit that it is interesting times that us auto guys live in.